jankaszel/hyperwell-thesis/chapters/implementation.md

 This approach bears fundamental issues:

+* Peers within the network are considered to be peoples' personal devices---commodity hardware: personal computers, tablets, smartphones.
+This poses two constraints: First, commodity hardware has limited computing power compared to enterprise, professional, or data center hardware.
+Second, personal devices don't share the amount of network bandwidth that is available for data center hardware---talking Megabit versus Gigabit connections.
 * Request/response protocol implements a client-server architecture within a P2P network
 * Pure clients (not serving any data) also become part of the P2P network, imposing an imbalance between data availability and peer connections
 * This again leads to bottlenecks around bandwidth and network capacity, with many clients requesting data from a small number of serving peers